 Figure 7 presents the set of cells in which cities form by 1860 in the model, and contrasts it with the data.
-As the location of cities other than the five pre-existing ones is completely untargeted in the calibration, it is natural that the model does match city locations exactly.
-Nonetheless, it is reassuring that both the number of cells that contain cities (48 in the model, 75 in the data) and the geographic location pattern of cities look similar.
-In particular, cities are not all clustered together but rather spread out across the Northeast, the Midwest and the South both in the model and in the data.
+As the location of cities other than the five pre-existing ones is completely untargeted in the calibration, it is natural that the model does not match city locations exactly.
+Nonetheless, it is reassuring that both the number of cells that contain cities (50 in the model, 75 in the data) and the geographic location pattern of cities look similar.
+In particular, cities are not all clustered together but rather spread out across the Northeast, the Midwest and the South, though the model stops short at predicting cities in the central parts of the Midwest and the South.